President and Chief Executive Officer St. David's HealthCare

 A native of Birmingham, Alabama, Mr. Huffstutler holds an undergraduate degree in healthcare management from the University of Alabama in Tuscaloosa, and a master's degree in business administration with a concentration in healthcare from the University of Houston at Clear Lake.

-Professionally, Mr. Huffstutler is a member of the Board of Trustees of the Texas Hospital Association (THA), the state’s hospital industry group, and currently serves on the executive committee.
+Professionally, Mr. Huffstutler is chairman-elect of the Board of Trustees of the Texas Hospital Association (THA), the state’s hospital industry group, and also serves on the executive committee.
 Prior to serving on the THA board, he served as a director of the association’s political action committee, HOSPAC.
 He is also a member of the American College of Healthcare Executives.

 Mr. Huffstutler is active in several organizations in Austin.
-He is a member of the Austin Area Research Organization, which is a membership organization of business and community leaders advancing the economic and social well being of the Central Texas area.
-He also serves on the Greater Austin Chamber of Commerce Economic Development Corporation Board, American Heart Association Capital Area Division Board of Directors and on the Board of Trustees for St. Andrew’s Episcopal School.
+He is a member of the Austin Area Research Organization, which is a membership organization of business and community leaders advancing the economic and social well-being of the Central Texas area.
+He also serves on the Greater Austin Chamber of Commerce Board of Directors as well as the Chamber’s Economic Development Corporation Board, American Heart Association Capital Area Division Board of Directors and on the Board of Trustees for St. Andrew’s Episcopal School.

-For the past 12 years, Sexton has served as chief financial officer of St. David’s North Austin Medical, where she not only successfully managed the facility’s financial operations but also has been instrumental in advancing a number of key strategic growth initiatives.
-Sexton played a major role in physician recruitment to the campus, in the development of the Women’s Center of Texas, in the creation of the Texas Institute for Robotic Surgery, and in the facility’s access strategy to develop urgent and free-standing emergency care centers.
+Prior to assuming this role, Sexton served as chief financial officer of St. David’s North Austin Medical, where she not only successfully managed the facility’s financial operations but was also instrumental in advancing a number of key strategic growth initiatives.
+Sexton played a major role in physician recruitment to the campus, development of the Women’s Center of Texas, creation of the Texas Institute for Robotic Surgery, and in the facility’s access strategy to develop urgent and free-standing emergency care centers.
 Sexton’s responsibilities were expanded in 2008 when she was appointed chief financial officer of St. David’s Round Rock Medical Center.
-Under her leadership, both hospitals have continued togrow and improve operational performance.
+Under her leadership, both hospitals continued to grow and improve operational performance.